ManimCommunity/manim/docs/source/guides/deep_dive.rst

   Manager owns orchestration and state.
 Both backends now advance execution time once per evaluated sample, independently of output delivery.
-Scene's compilation and mutation helpers remain useful; its playback wrapper delegates the sample loop to Manager.
+Scene's compilation and mutation helpers remain useful; its public play method submits requests to Manager.
 This does not introduce a no-raster execution mode.

 For normal playback, interpolation and updaters see the start of each sample interval;
 after drawing, the clock advances by ``1 / frame_rate`` before delivery and stop checks.